makinacorpus/DbToolsBundle/docs/content/getting-started/basics.md

 }
 ```

-With this configuration above, after you launched `console db-tools:anonymize`,
+With the above configuration, after you launched `console db-tools:anonymize`,
 all your user's email addresses will be gone and replaced with hashed ones.

 ::: tip